Saussky/OzSkate/obsidian/OzSkate Todo's.md

 TODO 7/6/25
 - Logs in update products, need to see that info, store in db somewhere?
-- Filter by how recent the product went on sale
+- ~~Filter by how recent the product went on sale~~
+- Delete products and make sure they don't get re-added